deNBI/cloud-user-docs/wiki/cloud_admin/juju_jenkins.md

 It is also possible to give a user rights to a specific project to do this go to the Manage Roles menu and enter the project-pattern and name of a project.

+The Project pattern defines what project the user sees.

 ![Role3](images/role3.png)

-now assign a user to the project role in the Assign Roles menu and he will have rights in the project with the specific pattern.
+You can assign a user to a project role in the Assign Roles menu and he will have rights in the project with the specific pattern.

 ## Create Credentials